-“Arus simply can be said as one of my most favorite places that I would spend my whole day at, without feeling boring.”
-Subashini (Maker Academy batch 2015 alumni) enjoy learning how technology is integrated in our daily life.
-She found herself getting interested in fancy science and eye opening technologies when she was going through the lessons in Maker Academy.
+“Arus simply can be said as one of my most favourite places that I would spend my whole day at, without feeling boring.”
+Subashini (Maker Academy batch 2015 alumni) enjoy learning how technology is integrated into our daily life.
+She found herself getting interested in fancy science and eye-opening technologies when she was going through the lessons in Maker Academy.
 Enjoying the challenges given during the lesson, she especially thrived when she did not give up easily and was able to solve the challenging assignments.
 When people asked if Arus experience is useful for her, she proudly says that the knowledge she gained in Arus is helping her to cope with her current diploma in information technology.
-She said “knowledge will bring you the opportunity to make a difference and Arus experience is making a difference in my life”.
+She said, “knowledge will bring you the opportunity to make a difference and Arus experience is making a difference in my life”.

-Zhi Hang (Maker Academy batch 2015 alumni) shared that even he himself is still confused that he actually presented a 3 minutes speech in front of so many people during graduation day.
-To him, it was hard to believe that a person can transform from not knowing how to speak a full sentence in English to someone who can present his passion in front of 30 people in English, all in just three months’ time.
+Zhi Hang (Maker Academy batch 2015 alumni) shared that even he is still confused that he presented a 3 minutes speech in front of so many people during graduation day.
+To him, it was hard to believe that a person can transform from not knowing how to speak a full sentence in English to someone who can present his passion in front of 30 people in English, all in just three months.
 From then on, he was able to represent his school for public speaking competitions for years.
-The students we serve here almost never or rarely spoke English in their daily lives.
+The students we serve here seldom or rarely spoke English in their daily lives.
 Being challenged to speak English makes Kia Huat (Maker Academy batch 2015 alumni) believe that he now has a more positive mindset to embrace challenges in life.

 It was a joyful scene to see alumni from every batch come together to celebrate their juniors’ successes on the graduation day.
 Shi Ying also shared that she is proud of her progress with Arus and wanted to tell the world that she had done a good job.
 From a timid and unconfident girl, she now feels that she had become braver in facing challenges, a little bit more confident dealing with stress and solving problems.
 Following Ke Xin’s steps, Shi Ying chose to fight instead of flight.

-In semester two, students are exposed to more advanced Arduino programming skills, wood working skills, prototype making skills and many more skills that are needed for them to create higher quality projects that solves real world problems.
-Khai Boon (Maker Academy batch 2017 alumni) shared that he never thought that he will have the passion to create something that is able to help others in need.
+In semester two, students are exposed to more advanced Arduino programming skills, woodworking skills, prototype making skills and many more skills that are needed for them to create higher quality projects that solve real-world problems.
+Khai Boon (Maker Academy batch 2017 alumni) shared that he never thought that he will have the passion to create something that can help others in need.
 Going through the Design Thinking processes where he and his team went all out to a shopping mall to interview the public on the problems they face on the road, they then analysed the data collected and learnt to define what is the real problem faced by the public.
-They found out that drivers need a way to make good use of their time during traffic jam.
-Surprisingly, they don’t mind spending time in traffic jam.
-He and his team then created a car prototype that will move automatically during traffic jam by just pressing a switch so that drivers can use their time more meaningfully during traffic jam.
-They joined a number of competitions with this project where they presented their findings, demonstrated their prototypes and defended their solution.
-Receiving feedbacks from the public taught them not to be afraid of rejections but take them as redirection for improvement. *
+They found out that drivers need a way to make good use of their time during the traffic jam.
+Surprisingly, they don’t mind spending time in the traffic jam.
+He and his team then created a car prototype that will move automatically during traffic jam by just pressing a switch so that drivers can use their time more meaningfully during the traffic jam.
+They joined several competitions with this project where they presented their findings, demonstrated their prototypes and defended their solution.
+Receiving feedback from the public taught them not to be afraid of rejections but take them as redirection for improvement. *

 Click at the following links to watch Maker Academy video montage